simonmichael/hledger/.github/pull_request_template.md

 3. You can have one hledger PR open at a time (unless you have collaborator access).

-4. First-time hledger contributors should not use AI to generate PRs.
+4. First-time hledger contributors must not use AI to generate PRs.
    New-contributor PRs that seem AI-generated will be closed.

 5. Code intended for the legacy hledger1 branch (hledger 1.x) must not use AI.